Beckhoff-CANADA-Community/MnCTS_HowTo_CX9240_Deployment-with-PLC-and-OPC-UA/README.md

  Once the imaging process is complete\
  Remove the microSD card, insert it into the CX9240\
- and power up the CX9240.
+ and power up the device.

  <br>